DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_III.md

-## Exercise 2 -- 'arrange', 'graoup_by' and `summarise`(...)
+## Exercise 2 -- 'arrange', 'group_by' and `summarise`(...)
-We are going to use the arrange, group_by and summarise functions to
+We are going to use the arrange, group_by and summarise functions to:

-* create, modify, and delete columns
-* add new variablesWe are going to use the summarise function to nd preserve existing ones

-We're going to create a new column for percentage of artifact categories at SCV
+* identify problems with the data
+*

+'arrange'(...) by Unit
-1. Run lines 113-117
+1. Run line 53
 ```
-SCVArtFreq <-  StewartCastleVillage %>%  # Identify the dataset
-  group_by(ArtifactCategory) %>%         # Specify the variable you group_by
-  summarise(Count = sum(Count)) %>%      # Summarize to get total count
-  mutate(Percent = Count/sum(Count))     # Use mutate function to calculate the
-# Percent
+MDUnit<-MDStreamlined%>% arrange(Unit)
 ```
-2. Explore SCArtFreq
-3. Compare the output from `SCVArtFreq` to `SCVArtCat`
+2. Scroll through new dataframe, looking at observations in the Unit variable.
+#3.
+What do you notice?
 4. Run lines 120-126
 5. Compare your new plot with the original plot of counts by Artifact Category.
 Do they look the same?